I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 I don’t gain much information by looking at people’s eyes during brief interactions.

-Sometimes I avoid short eye contact, like if in between sets at the gym, someone approaches, points to a handle on the floor and asks, “Are you using this?”
+Sometimes I avoid short eye contact, like if in between sets at the gym, someone approaches, points to a weight plate and asks, “Are you using this?”

 I’ll say, “No, go ahead, take it,” without meeting their eyes.
-I felt no need to.
+I feel no need to.

 What about other autistic people?